 It doesn’t matter what type of cash register or POS system you may use in your retail business, it’s easy to integrate it with Quickbooks to record your daily sales activity off of your POS or cash register’s closing reports.

-(Note: This is Second of a Two-Part Series on Retail Bookkeeping & Accounting.
-You may wish to read about retail end of day reporting prior to reading this post. )
+(This is Second of a Two-Part Series on Retail Bookkeeping & Accounting.
+You may wish to read this article about “retail end of day reporting” prior to reading this post)

 First, let’s set up a Daily “Sales/Payments” Summary template: